 In 1975, Congress found that language barriers posed a significant roadblock to the political process for Native Americans, Alaska Natives, Asian Americans, and Spanish-speaking citizens.
 Consequently, Congress amended the VRA to broaden the scope of voter protection to include these groups as "language minorities" under Section 203 of the VRA.
-Specifically, Section 203 mandates "[w]henever any State or political subdivision [covered by the section] provides registration or voting notices, forms, instructions, assistance, or other materials or information relating to the electoral process, including ballots, it shall provide them in the language of the applicable minority group as well as in the English language."
+60 Specifically, Section 203 mandates "[w]henever any State or political subdivision [covered by the section] provides registration or voting notices, forms, instructions, assistance, or other materials or information relating to the electoral process, including ballots, it shall provide them in the language of the applicable minority group as well as in the English language."61

 Section 203 imposes an affirmative duty on covered jurisdictions to translate all voting materials into the covered minority language.
 Section 203 employs a two-part formula to determine which jurisdictions and what minority languages Section 203 covers.
-First, the limited English proficient voters of a single language minority group must (1) number more than 10,000, (2) comprise more than five percent (5%) of all voters in the jurisdiction, or (3) comprise more than five percent (5%) of all voters in the jurisdiction, or (3) comprise more than five percent (5%) of all voters in the jurisdiction, or (3) comprise more than five percent (5%) of all American Indians of one language group living on one reservation, hereinafter the "Reservation Trigger."
+First, the limited English proficient voters of a single language minority group must (1) number more than 10,000, (2) comprise more than five percent (5%) of all voters in the jurisdiction, or (3) comprise more than five percent (5%) of all American Indians of one language group living on one reservation, hereinafter the "Reservation Trigger."
 Second, the illiteracy rate of the limited English proficient voters' must exceed the national illiteracy rate.
 The formula employs data provided by the American Community Survey ("ACS"), which the Census Bureau gathers every five (5) years.